TEMPO-VINE: A Multi-Temporal Sensor Fusion Dataset for Localization and Mapping in Vineyards: DATASET EVALUATION

 \subsection{Place recognition results}

-To evaluate the place recognition capabilities of our dataset, we employed the handcrafted global descriptor Scan Context \cite{kim2018scan}.
+To evaluate the place recognition capabilities of our dataset, we used a handcrafted global descriptor, Scan Context \cite{kim2018scan}, and two state-of-the-art deep learning global descriptors, PointNetVLAD \cite{uy2018pointnetvlad} and MinkLoc3Dv2 \cite{komorowski2022improving}.
 Following an inter-session setup, we tested how well the method generalizes when revisiting the same vineyard locations at different stages of the vine growth cycle.
 For this evaluation, we only considered the vineyard sequences, excluding the pergola.
 Specifically, we focused on the Run 01 recordings, which provide the most extensive coverage of the vineyard terrain.
 To highlight the impact of seasonal changes on agricultural place recognition, we used the first run (recorded in February) as the database, while the subsequent monthly campaigns were used as queries in each iteration.
-Table \ref{pr-results-table} reports the quantitative results for all campaigns, using Recall@5 and Precision@5 under different positive match thresholds.
-The results show high performance when queries belong to the same season as the database, but performance decreases as the crop undergoes significant changes in subsequent months.
-This evidences the challenges posed by unstructured agricultural environments for localization.
-Figures \ref{recall_graph} and \ref{pr_curve_graph} present the results in graphical form, showing Recall@N values and the precision–recall curves across the four months.
+Table \ref{pr-results-table-sc} reports the Scan Context quantitative results for all campaigns, using Recall@5 and Precision@5 under different positive match thresholds.
+On the other hand, Table \ref{pr-results-table-dl} shows the results for the selected months with the two learned descriptors in terms of Recall@1\% and Recall@1, using Run 01 from the selected campaign as the training set and Run 02 as the evaluation set.
+A correct match is selected in a maximum range of 5 meters.